Technical Internship Program

 The Properties Interns will assist in constructing and procuring properties for YRT productions and develop management experience.
 The Intern also has shop time for self-chosen projects that do not need to be show specific to develop personal area(s) of interest.
 Interested and qualified interns may be invited to serve as the Prop Manager on a DGSD production when schedules permit.
 This program trains folx who want to become prop artisan, as opposed to set designers.

-The Scene Painting Interns paint scenery for DGSD and YRT productions.
-The Intern's existing skills will be used in the paint shop, and new skills will be developed.
-This program trains folx who want to become scenic artists, as opposed to set designers.
+The Scene Painting Interns assist in creating scenic art treatments and painting scenery for DGSD and YRT productions.
+They will gain experience in a range of scenic art tools and techniques.
+This program trains folx who want to become scenic artists, as opposed to

 The Carpentry Interns build scenery for DGSD and YRT productions alongside full-time staff carpenters.
 Interested and qualified interns may be invited to serve as Assistant Technical Director on DGSD productions.
 This program trains folx who want to become carpenters, as opposed to set designers.